osu-cs493-sp19/final-project-cs493-team14/README.md

-This project is contributed by Bhavya Parikh, Hema Susmita Padala and Umayal Annamalai.
+This project is contributed by Bhavya Parikh, Susmita Padala and Umayal Annamalai.